skupperproject/refdog/input/concepts/listener.md

 <section>

-A binding from a local connection endpoint to connectors in remote sites.
+A _listener_ binds a local connection endpoint to connectors in remote sites.

 </section>